-With so much going on in your child’s life it can be difficult to keep up, but it’s important to make sure they can see the world in front of them as clearly as possible.
+With so much going on in your child’s life, it can be challenging to keep up, but it’s essential to make sure they can see the world in front of them as clearly as possible.
 Children should have their first eye exam around the age of six months.
-If the first exam shows their eyes are healthy, follow up with another appointment between the ages of 2 and 3 years.
+If the first exam shows, their eyes are healthy, follow up with another appointment between the ages of 2 and 3 years.

-Although many schools offer annual eye exams, they are not complete visual exams and the results can be inaccurate.
-If you notice your child is having trouble with their vision, schedule an appointment with Dr. Dan’s Family Eye Care so the doctor can address the issue and get them back on track.
-As with most conditions, early detection can make the solution much easier than waiting to see the doctor and allowing the problem develop into something worse.
+Although many schools offer annual eye exams, they are not complete visual exams, and the results can be inaccurate.
+If you notice your child is having trouble with their vision, lack of attention or reading difficulties, schedule an appointment with Dr. Dan’s Family Eye Care so the doctors can address the issue and get them back on track.
+As with most conditions, early detection can make the solution much easier than waiting to see the doctor and allowing the problem to develop into something worse.

 Pay attention to these five symptoms as they can be related to vision problems for children:

 - Rubbing the eyes